zlig/masters-thesis/README.md

 - Application logs monitoring using MCA for classification
 - Services to summarize notes, articles, or textbooks
 - AWS Deep racers self-driving via reinforced learning
+- Art or haiku generated from a GAN

 ## Presentation
 * Slides